Hidden Gems in Lisbon

 A cemetery as a Lisbon insider tip?
 Absolutely, the atmosphere is truly unique

-It may sound a bit odd to feature a cemetery as a hidden gem for Lisbon, but the Cemitério dos Prazeres is very much worth a visit.
+It may sound a bit odd to feature a cemetery as a hidden gem for Lisbon, but the Cemitério dos Prazeres is very much worth a visit and one of our favorite photo spots in Lisbon.

 You’ll find magnificent gravestones lining vast promenades, and if you bring your camera, you’ll be rewarded with an incredible variety of exciting photos.